Fulbright U.S. Scholar Program

-The Fulbright Scholar Program offers teaching, research or combination teaching/research awards in over 125 countries.
-The award cycle for the 2019-20 academic year opens March 1, 2018.
+The Fulbright U.S. Scholar Program offers teaching, research or combination teaching/research awards in over 125 countries.
+The application cycle to go abroad for the 2020-2021 academic year is now open.
 Opportunities are available for college and university faculty and administrators as well as for professionals, artists, journalists, scientists, lawyers, independent scholars and many others.

 In order to meet the changing needs of academia and develop new options to better accommodate the interests and commitments of today’s scholars, the program includes several innovative program options such as: Fulbright Flex Awards, Fulbright Postdoctoral/Early Career Awards, Global Scholar Award, and Teaching English as a Foreign Language Awards.

-Interested faculty and professionals who want to learn more about these opportunities, review detailed award descriptions, and read eligibility requirements can do so by visiting the CIES website and reviewing the Catalog of Awards.
+Interested faculty and professionals who want to learn more about these opportunities, review detailed award descriptions, and read eligibility requirements can do so by visiting the Fulbright U.S. Scholar Program website and reviewing the Catalog of Awards.

 To register your interest in the Fulbright Program, join the My Fulbright online community for updates and to access helpful resources for applicants.